-Although the Fund promotes certain Sustainability Characteristics and commits to investing a proportion of its Net Asset Value in Sustainable Investments, the Fund does not commit to pursuing the environmental objectives contained in the Taxonomy Regulation as noted above.
-Accordingly, the Manager (in conjunction with the Sub-Investment Manager) does not collect or evaluate data directly related to the environmental objectives set out in the Taxonomy Regulation or on how and to what extent the investments in the Fund qualify as Taxonomy-Aligned Investments.
+Although the Fund promotes certain environmental characteristics, the Fund does not commit to making Sustainable Investments or to pursuing the environmental objectives contained in the Taxonomy Regulation.
+Accordingly, the Manager (in conjunction with the Investment Manager) has determined that 0% of the investments underlying the Fund will be in Taxonomy-Aligned Investments.